pavelandras/100-days-of-code/r1-log.md

 ### April 1, 2020

 Practiced on Codewars.
 Continued Regexp section on FreeCodeCamp.
-Did the GeekBrains HTML/CSS course homework 2.
+Did the GeekBrains HTML/CSS course homework 2 and watched the lesson 3 videos.
+Also had a webinar from GeekBrains about CSS preprocessors.

 ## R1D31

 ### April 2, 2020

+Finished Regexp section on FreeCodeCamp.
+Started an own project (portfolio website for a photographer) for practicing HTML/CSS(Sass).

 ## R1D32

 ### April 3, 2020

+Did the Debugging section and started the Basic Data Structure section on FreeCodeCamp..

 ## R1D33